 - Remove or significantly reduce crane usage within the facility

-- Remove or significantly reduce forklift truck and human interactions
+- Remove or minimise forklift truck and human interactions substantially

 - Implement clear demarcation of loading and unloading zones